ColeKaplan/Footprints/README.md

-MIT Reality Hack
+# MIT Reality Hack 2025
-Readme file for Footprints Project
+Winner of Snap Spectacles Track

 We were inspired by the seamless and unburdensome AR technology of the Snap Spectacles along with their recent addition of global Anchor Points to create an experience where people can leave trails that guide others through the world just as they experienced it